 Do not force stiff stems, but whenever possible slant your pruning cuts in horizontal or angled cuts to encourage growth in that direction.
-Between mid-autumn and spring, after the first year, cut back stems that flowered the previous year to about 6 inches.
+Between mid-autumn and spring, after the first year, cut back stems that flowered the previous year to about six inches.

 Cutting back these leaders allows new vigorous shoots and occasionally removing old stems at near ground level will encourage even more new growth.

-With rambling roses, you need to provide strong support in the form of either tripods, or rustic poles and metal frames, brick walls or other older trees.
+With rambling roses, you need to provide strong support in the form of either tripods, or rustic poles and metal frames, brick walls, or other older trees.
 Flexible stems can be tied up as necessary to maintain height until the plant itself develops some strong older shoots.

-Training climbing roses requires patience and a good eye for direction, support and art.
+Training climbing roses requires patience and a good eye for direction, support, and art.
 It’s fun, but challenging and it’s often why gardeners fear these plants in their garden.

 Shrubbery is the cornerstone of all garden beds.
-It’s what gives the garden structure, height, and is the base plantings in most beds.
+It’s what gives the garden structure, height, and is the base planting in most beds.
 Shrubs are either deciduous (lose their leaves each year) or evergreen.

 Many ornamental shrubs require only minimal pruning from one year to the next with just the cutting out of dead, diseased or damaged wood as soon as it is noticed.

-However, some shrubs need regular pruning to enhance the decorative impact of the plant, the flowering strength and the overall shape of the plant in the gardeners design.
+However, some shrubs need regular pruning to enhance the decorative impact of the plant, the flowering strength, and the overall shape of the plant in the gardeners design.